 On the video front, the new Cinematic mode will automatically select the point of focus for movie theater-worthy productions, even following a subject’s gaze and anticipating when a subject is about to come into view.
 It also lets you edit the depth effects after you shoot.

-Later in the year, a feature called ProRes video is coming, which will let you record, edit, and deliver broadcast-ready content on the go at 4K/30fps - or at 1080p if you opt for a 128GB model.
+Later in the year, a feature called ProRes video is coming.
+This will let you record, edit, and deliver broadcast-ready content on the go at 4K/30fps - or at 1080p if you opt for a 128GB model.

-It’s looking like a healthy bump up from what remains one of the finest smartphone cameras on the market in the iPhone 12 Pro.
+It’s a healthy bump up from what remains one of the finest smartphone cameras on the market in the iPhone 12 Pro.

-Apple’s A-series chips are always at the very top of the smartphone performance tree, and we can’t see that changing with the iPhone 13 Pro’s A15 Bionic.
+Apple’s A-series chips are always at the very top of the smartphone performance tree, and that hasn’t changed with the iPhone 13 Pro’s A15 Bionic.

-Apple didn’t provide much in the way of direct comparisons with its immediate past, but we do know that the A15 Bionic chip’s new Neural Engine is capable of 15.8 trillion operations per second, which represents a more than 40% increase over the iPhone 12 Pro's A14 Bionic’s 11 trillion operations per second handily.
+Apple didn’t provide much in the way of direct comparisons with its immediate past, but we do know that the A15 Bionic chip’s new Neural Engine is capable of 15.8 trillion operations per second, which represents a more than 40% increase over the iPhone 12 Pro’s A14 Bionic’s 11 trillion operations per second.

 You get most of the same storage options as before, which equates to 128GB, 256GB, and 512GB.
 For the first time ever, though, Apple has also launched a mighty 1TB storage option.

 Apple also reckons that the iPhone 13 Pro supports more 5G bands than the iPhone 12 Pro.
-Will that matter to most people?
-It’s highly doubtful.
+But we doubt that’ll matter much to the vast majority of people.

-We were a little concerned last year when the iPhone 12 Pro rolled out with a 2,815mAh battery, which represented a regression from its predecessor.
-Thankfully, Apple claims that the iPhone 13 Pro's battery is larger.
+We were a little concerned last year when the iPhone 12 Pro rolled out with a 2,815mAh battery, which was a regression from its predecessor.
+Thankfully, the iPhone 13 Pro ups the capacity to 3,095mAh.

-Apple is claiming that the iPhone 13 Pro gains 1.5 hours of battery life per charge compared to the iPhone 12 Pro.
-That’s potentially a huge increase.
+Apple is claiming that the iPhone 13 Pro gains 1.5 hours of battery life per charge compared to the iPhone 12 Pro, and we wouldn’t dispute that claim.

-Apple doesn’t appear to have improved the iPhone 13 Pro’s charging provision at all.
+Apple hasn’t improved the iPhone 13 Pro’s charging provision at all.
 We’re still looking at 20W wired, 15W wireless, and absolutely no charging brick bundled in.
 Just like the iPhone 12 Pro, in other words.

 As was widely expected, this is an ‘evolution not revolution’ year for Apple’s iPhone family.

-That 120Hz refresh rate really is the headline news here, but it also feels like a feature the iPhone 12 Pro should have had a year earlier, and it makes the whole experience of using the iPhone 13 Pro feel smoother and more ‘pro’.
+That 120Hz refresh rate is the headline news here.
+It’s a feature the iPhone 12 Pro really should have had a year earlier, and it makes the whole experience of using the iPhone 13 Pro feel smoother and more ‘pro’.